VAAlex-ux/Software-Defined-Sensor-Addressed-Motion-Control-Fabric/README.md

 \end{aligned}
 $$

-Architecture cuts total sensor-to-actuation processing latency down by **44.44%** compared to a high-end asynchronous setup running at identical clock speeds.
+Architecture cuts total sensor-to-actuation processing latency down by 44.44% compared to a high-end asynchronous setup running at identical clock speeds.

-**C - Supervisory PID Voltage Comparator & Main Inductor Control**
+**D - Supervisory PID Voltage Comparator & Main Inductor Control**

 While traditional motor control architectures use PID loops to handle high-bandwidth velocity/position regulation by modulating Pulse Width Modulation (PWM) duty cycles.
 In this fabric the PID block is repositioned as a Supervisory Voltage Verification and Interruption Engine.Its primary function is to protect the shared power domain from damage caused by inductive loads rather than just regulating dynamic speed.